ShokoAnime/ShokoSite/content/en/blog/shoko-docs-updated.md

 Yes you read that right, Shoko Docs finally has a dark theme.

 Clicking the **Dark Theme** link on the right-side of the nav menu will switch your theme.
-We've also designed it to remember your theme preference so you don't need keep clicking the link each time when visiting the page.
+We've also designed it to remember your theme preference, so you don't need keep clicking the link each time when visiting the page.

-There is one drawback at the moment, while its been added it's color scheme has not been created yet.
+There is one drawback at the moment, while it's been added it's color scheme has not been created yet.
 Its not because we forgot about it, but instead we'd like **the community** to design it!
 Anyone who wishes to help just jump onto our Discord server and let us know!

 ##### Coming Up